-No. On your annual statement detailing your Value-Added Whole Life and Wealth Builder Life Insurance policies, you earn interest based on AAFMAA’s crediting rate — currently 4.75%.
+No. On your annual statement detailing your Value-Added Whole Life and Wealth Builder Life Insurance policies, you earn interest based on AAFMAA’s crediting rate — beginning at 5.0%*.
 The cash value growing on your policies pays for policy expenses and is not taxable.

 2. When I die, will my beneficiaries pay taxes on the death benefit?

 No. The IRS generally does not tax death benefit proceeds.

 3. If my beneficiaries leave the death benefit on account with AAFMAA, will the interest they earn be taxable?

 Yes.
 Although payment of the death benefit is not taxable, the IRS considers interest paid on a death benefit as ordinary income and AAFMAA will report it on form 1099 if it is more than $600.
 If your beneficiaries choose a life annuity, they will receive a stream of payments for life — in part from the original non-taxable death benefit and also from the part that is taxable interest.